RajputPawan/Prometheus/pages/docs/x2go.md

 If you want to use a full remote desktop: GNOME as a session manager does not work currently.
 Choose KDE or XFCE.

+When remoting through AlwaysOn you cannot use port 22 but must use 42022.

 ![x2go_session_tab1](images/docs/x2go/x2go_session_tab1.png)

 On the second tab you can choose your settings for transport compression.
 Using the defaults here is a good starting point.